Queensland locations for nuclear energy

 The Queensland grid and regions for nuclear power plants

-The following two images show the Queensland grid together with regions that could host nuclear power plants.
+The following image shows the Queensland grid together with regions that could host nuclear power plants.

-The generating units at coal fired plants such as Stanwell, Gladstone and Callide are not especially large being in the range of 350MW to 450MW and are matched to a 275kV transmission system.
-The capacity of these systems is shown for 2021.
+The generating units at coal fired plants such as Stanwell, Gladstone, Tarong and Callide are not especially large being in the range of 350MW to 450MW and are matched to a 275kV transmission system.

 Generator Capacity (MW) Proportion Output (GWh) Proportion Capacity Factor

-Total electricity generating capacity in Queensland in 2013-14 was 13,873MW which generated 64TWh of gross electricity production[ii].
+Total electricity generating capacity (not including storage) in Queensland in 2024 was 25,530MW which generated 65TWh of gross electricity production[ii].

 Nuclear Energy in Queensland

-2. SMR route – twenty eight BWRX 300 small nuclear power plants providing 8.4 GW of capacity
+• SMR route – twenty BWRX 300 small nuclear power plants increasing to thirty three by 2060.

 The need to address global warming with nuclear energy is immediate.
-Larger 1GW scale reactors are currently available to be used in the south east corner of the state.
+Larger 1GW scale reactors are currently available for use in the state.
 However this would require grid capacity to be increased to incorporate 500kV transmission lines.
-Large reactors can also be used within the industrial region of Gladstone to meet the demands of the LNG plants and aluminium refineries however this would also require grid upgrades to the south east region to ensure robust supply during refuelling and reactor trips.
+Large reactors can also be used within the industrial region of Gladstone to meet the demands of the LNG plants and aluminium refineries however this would also require grid upgrades to the major load in the south east region.

-In the following image and tabulation locations for some 40 small nuclear power plants could be constructed at eleven different sites while only 28 are in fact required.
+In the following image and tabulation we have included locations for some 30 small nuclear power plants that could be constructed at eleven different sites while only 20 are in fact required by 2050.

 Transmission Line Legend